bmount/canvasback/README.md

 `canvasback` is inspired by the work of [Cartagen](http://cartagen.org) and [Eric Fischer](http://www.flickr.com/photos/walkingsf/).
-The goal is to create a fast json endpoint for simple 2d mapping in html5 canvas elements, minimal enough to enable scrolling and zooming without pre-rendering images.
+The goal is to create a fast json endpoint for simple 2d mapping in html5 elements, minimal enough to enable scrolling and zooming without pre-rendering images.
 Most of the work will be on the data and javascript sides but I want to test the feasibility of this implementation of some of the basics.

-There is a PostgreSQL/PostGIS version (recommended), intended for use with Open Street Map data, and an accompanying js example that includes the transforms necessary to work with its default mercator.
-There is also a MySQL version that works directly on the WKB layer, and expects Lon and Lat (it's kind of a demo.)
+To use, edit db.conf.c with your database settings, adapt one of the example queries in `canvasback.c` as `base_query`, then:

+`make`
+`./canvasback`

+Access the GeoJSON at: `http://localhost:7987/any/thing?bbox=-122,37,-123.3,38.8`

+This is intended to work well with polymaps/modestmaps bounding box substitution variables and vector tile map stuff.

+There is also a couple of fcgi versions, one that parses mysql's wkb records and supports only 3-4 geometry types, and a more standard libpq postgis thing.
+These are all iterations on ideas for getting enough data out of a db quickly enough to make visually meaningful maps on the fly.
+I'm finding that I like CouchDB for a lot of the background vector stuff, so as I work on this I want to focus on making a little evented bridge to PostGIS, especially for routing, geocoding, complex queries, all that awesome.
+If that sounds like fun to you get in touch.

 ***sample output***